data-wizards/data-wizards.github.io/index.md

 In this project we have seen that we can extract important visual information about book covers even though they only to a certain degree could work as predictors of the `Sales Rank`.
 Specifically, we saw that popularity of books would be a drawback of the model.

 In general, good practices among book covers were found to be bright book covers, a high amount of unique colors, together with a low amount of randomness.
-Of the less important features we saw that more complexity would lead to a marginally lower ranking, and the same goes for the red RGB value of the most dominant color in the cover.
+Of the less important features we saw that more complexity (but not random) would lead to a marginally lower ranking, and the same goes for the red RGB value of the most dominant color in the cover.